constup/aws-secrets-bundle/README.md

 ## History and honorable mentions

-This bundle is loosely based and inspired by `incompass/aws-secrets-bundle` (https://github.com/casechek/aws-secrets-bundle).
+This bundle is loosely based on and inspired by `incompass/aws-secrets-bundle` (https://github.com/casechek/aws-secrets-bundle).
 The Incompass bundle is compatible with Symfony 3 and 4, and it looks like it's not updated/maintained anymore.
 This package is built to be compatible with Symfony 5 and will, over time, get improvements.